 - Increase the speed of the exercise/do faster reps

-- Lose bodyweight therefore increasing your relative strength
+- Lose bodyweight, therefore, increasing your relative strength

 - Increase the number of sets

-- Increase frequency of the exercise
+- Increase the frequency of the exercise

 - Lifting the same weight and reps then extending the set past failure with things like forced reps, drop sets, rest pause and negatives.

-Once the traditional form of progressive overload no longer works for you mix in these other ways to do it and keep on getting stronger and building that muscle, don’t stick with the same method too long though or it will loose effectiveness.
+Once the traditional form of progressive overload no longer works for you mix in these other ways to do it and keep on getting stronger and building that muscle, don’t stick with the same method too long though or it will lose effectiveness.

 Related: Best Muscle Building Supplements

-A lot of people think strength and power are the same, however this is not the case.
+A lot of people think strength and power are the same, however, this is not the case.
 An example of strength would be how much you could deadlift, while an example of power is how fast you can deadlift a certain weight.